 When things feel like they are stacking against our favor, sometimes we’re quick to put pressure on ourselves to get our life back on track immediately, which can negatively affect our mental health.

-Although there’s no one solution to get you back on track overnight, understand that it’s a series of steps towards a specific goal.
+Although there’s no one solution to help you learn how to get your life back on track overnight, understand that it’s a series of steps towards a specific goal.

 Routines are built through consistency and patience.
 Actions that consists of “re”– redoing, reinventing, reassessing–means to do something again or differently.
 Know that this process does take time, and maybe time is what you need first.